Cellphones (Mobile phones)

 (though there is some dispute about whether he was actually the original inventor).

-It was really a distant ancestor of the mobile phone.
+Since it was conceived as a wireless phone, it was really a distant ancestor of the modern mobile phone.

 (1857–1894) made the first electromagnetic radio waves in his lab.